-LANDOR, Arthur Henry Savage.
+LANDOR, Arnold Henry Savage.
 Florence 1865 — Florence 26.12.1924.
-British Traveller.
+British Painter, Writer and Traveller.
 Son of Charles Savage L. and grandson of the poet Walter S.L., he spent his childhood in Florence, studied art in Paris and as a painter travelled around the world.
 In 1897 he made an attempt to go to Tibet from south, but was arrested by Tibetans and after much mishandling sent back.
-After Boxer rising in China and in 1901 rode through Persia from Russia to India.
-He visited Ethiopia and participated in WW I. He was an eccentric and the reliability of his accounts has been questioned.
+After Boxer rising he was in China and in 1901 rode through Persia from Russia to India.
+He visited Ethiopia and participated in WW I. Last years living in Florence.
+He was an eccentric and the reliability of his accounts has been questioned.
 Details of his travel books, illustrated with photographs taken by himself, are often less reliable (Hopkirk).

 Publications: In the Forbidden Land.
 1-2. ill.
 L. 1898.

 – Tibet and Nepal.
 233 p.
 75 pl.
 L. 1905.

 – Across Coveted Lands: or, a Journey from Flushing (Holland) to Calcutta Overland.
 1-2. ill.
 L. 1902.

 – Everywhere.
 The Memoirs of an Explorer.
 586 p.
 L. 1924; other travel books.

 Sources: Hopkirk, Trespassers 114-136; Wikipedia with photo and a caricature; life by Piero Fusi with 3 photos and many of his paintings as illustration in http://www.florin.ms/hsleng.html.